DanielXMoore/Civet/NOTES.md

 Currently this is colliding with the PostfixStatement.
 There's probably a clean way to get these into the grammar just need to figure it out.

+Expression/AssignmentExpression don't include the ExpressionizedStatements ExtendExpression does.

+This lets the specific places in the parser choose when and where to enable them.

 Timesheet
 ---